 Get it fixed.
-MN law requires that landlords maintain rental properties so that they are "fit to live in" and "kept in reasonable repair," and maintain a minimum temperature of 68°F.
+MN law requires that landlords maintain rental properties so that they are "fit to live in" and "kept in reasonable repair."

 What About Shutoffs?

 If you (landlord) normally pay the utilities

 If you get behind on payments, such that those utilities are shut off, tenants may do the following: